 - Punitive damages (may be available in cases where the defendant’s conduct is egregious)

-If you or a loved one is dealing with the aftermath of a T-bone or side impact accident, it is imperative to speak with a Boca Raton auto accident attorney as soon as possible.
-Hollander Law Firm is committed to helping people who have been seriously injured in all types of motor vehicle collisions get the compensation they need to recover both physical and emotionally.
+If you or a loved one is dealing with the aftermath of a T-bone or side-impact accident, it is imperative to speak with a Boca Raton auto accident attorney as soon as possible.
+Hollander Law Firm is committed to helping people who have been seriously injured in all types of motor vehicle collisions get the compensation they need to recover both physically and emotionally.
 Our Boca Raton personal injury firm represents car accident victims and families throughout the Boca Raton, Fort Lauderdale and West Palm Beach regions.
-You can contact Attorney Gregg Hollander today to schedule a free evaluation of your case by calling (888) 751-7770.
+You can contact Attorney Gregg Hollander today to schedule a free evaluation of your case by calling (561) 347-7770.
 Hollander Law Firm handles all personal injury cases on a contingency fee basis, which means that you will not have to pay any legal fees unless we successfully settle or win your case.